-Again, Cork and Shannon airports have routes to Charles de Gaulle and Beauvais airports in Paris and one might feel this is sufficient.
-However, London and Paris are the only global cities in the EU (i.e. cities with a population >5 million) and with over 120 flights a week to the UK capital from Kerry, Cork and Shannon combined I see potential for a year-round Kerry-Paris route, possibly utilising Orly, the nearest airport to Paris city centre.
-Like London, Paris is an aviation hub serving destinations around the world and would prove useful in bringing tourists to Kerry from further afield.
+Cork and Shannon airports have routes to Charles de Gaulle airport (CDG) in Paris and one might feel this is sufficient.
+However, Paris is the only metropolitan area in the EU that has a population of greater than 10 million.
+With over 120 flights a week to London from Kerry, Cork and Shannon airports combined, I see potential for a year-round Kerry-Paris route, possibly utilising Orly, the nearest airport to Paris city centre.
+Paris is an aviation hub serving destinations around the world and would prove useful in bringing tourists to Kerry from further afield.

-Followers of this blog will know that I’m a fan of the Danish capital and with the Scandinavian model the aspiration of social policy makers it’s about time we acquainted ourselves with it, even if it’s through a handful of weekly flights.
+Followers of this blog will know that I’m a fan of the Danish capital.
+With the Scandinavian model the aspiration of social policy makers, it’s about time we acquainted ourselves with it, even if it’s through a handful of weekly flights.
 Scandinavia’s high cost of living means Kerry would be a relatively inexpensive destination.
 I choose Copenhagen as a potential route as it is Scandinavia’s largest city population-wise and is within driving distance of southern Sweden.

 Whether you call my above list a flight of fancy or a realistic aspiration, I sincerely hope it draws attention to the need to address economic imbalance.
 I also hope that new routes materialise to bring tourists and businesses to the great destination that is Kerry.

-But for those of you who have already invested your time and money in visiting my beautiful home county I would like to thank you for doing so.
-You have made a profoundly positive difference to the livelihoods of many during one of the most economically challenging periods in our history and I hope your visit has been as culturally and socially transformative for you as it has been for us.
-And I would like to end this post and my blogging year by wishing you a Happy Christmas and the best of luck and fortune for time to come.
+But for those of you who have already invested your time and money in visiting my beautiful home county of Kerry I would like to thank you for doing so.
+Tourism is an important industry to Kerry.
+You have made a profoundly positive difference to the livelihoods of many people I know, and I hope your visit has been as culturally and socially transformative for you as it has been for us.

 Kerry Airport was the first airport I used as a passenger.
 Have a read of that experience in First Flight.